ghufran-adel/ghufran-adel-memory-lane-capstone-api/README.md

 # Memory Lane API

-Memory Lane API is a backend application for a Memories app built with Express.js, Knex.js, and MySQL database.
+Memory Lane API serves as the backend for a Memories application, providing endpoints to manage user profiles, milestones, and media associated with each memory.
+Built using Express.js, Knex.js, and MySQL database, this API facilitates storing, retrieving, and managing memories stored by users.

 ## Table of Contents